Uniform number (American football): NCAA

-Otherwise all players can be numbered 1–99; the NCAA makes no stipulation on defensive players.
+Otherwise all players can be numbered 0–99; the NCAA makes no stipulation on defensive players.
 Two players may also share the same number, although they may not play during the same down.

-Starting in the 2020 NCAA football season, the use of duplicate numbers will be restricted to only two players on a team, and players will be allowed to wear No. 0.
+Starting in the 2020 NCAA football season, the use of duplicate numbers was restricted to only two players on a team, and players were allowed to wear No. 0.

 Two players, both placekickers, have worn No. 100 in NCAA history.
 Both did so as part of centennial celebrations in the 1960s, with special dispensation from the NCAA: West Virginia's Chuck Kinder (not the writer of the same name), who did so in 1963 to commemorate the state of West Virginia's 100th anniversary, and Kansas' Bill Bell, who did so in 1969 to commemorate 100 years since the first organized college football contest.

 High school

 On high school and other lower youth teams, jerseys with different number ranges are different sizes, and since many of these teams do not reorder jerseys every year, players are often assigned numbers based more on jerseys that fit them rather than specific position.
 Permian High School (of Friday Night Lights fame) in Odessa, Texas plays in the one state which uses NCAA rules for high school football; yet Permian's tradition is that quarterbacks will wear numbers in the 20s unlike most schools in college or high school.

 Although previous editions of the National Federation of State High School Associations rule book indicated a recommended numbering system nearly identical to the NCAA's, later editions from approximately 2000 onward only indicate the bare minimum requirements: offensive linemen must be numbered from 50 to 79, while all other positions including backs and ends must wear numbers either from 0 to 49 or 80 to 99.
 The number 0 was made legal in 2022, although it remains banned as the first digit of a two-digit number.

 In forms of the game that have fewer than 11 men (most notably eight-man football and six-man football) a player can wear any number.
 In eight-man, there are only three ineligible receivers and in six-man, all players are eligible receivers.